marcotoronto/rdm-test/content/06-3_Storage_Backup.md

 Even if you are backing up your data, remember to check that the backups are working and that the data is accessible. *Every time you edit your working copy, the backup copies should be updated*!
 A backup copy from 6 months ago that contains none of your recent data is practically useless.

 Having a well-defined data backup schedule is essential, with **automatic backups** being the most ideal.

-Certain data storage options at UBC, such as TeamShare or Home Drive, already have automatic backup features in place.
+Certain data storage options at UBC, such as **TeamShare** or **Home Drive**, already have automatic backup features in place.
 Consider leveraging these existing backup mechanisms to ensure data integrity and reliability.

+For UBC Online Storage Solutions, you can refer to this <a href="https://it.ubc.ca/sites/it.ubc.ca/files/UBC%20Online%20Storage%20Solutions%20-%20Features%20Comparison%20Chart.pdf" target="_blank">Comparison Chart</a>.
 {: .note }

 ## Team Access